IntelligenceModding/Advanced-Peripherals-Documentation/docs/guides/filters.md

 ### NBT Values

+!!! warning "Only for MC versions 1.20.4 and older!"

 [NBT Values](https://minecraft.fandom.com/wiki/NBT_format) are specified with the `nbt` field.
 The field needs to be a string which contains a json which can be parsed to a nbt tag.

 ```lua
 {